isomerpages/nlb-biblioasia/_holding-area/Women and the Typewriter in Singapore's Herstories.md

 #### **NOTES**

 [^1]: In an advertisement for the Remington typewriter by A.R Carbbe, the sole importer for the Straits Settlements, the device is described as “an investment that will pay.
 Saves time, money and labour.
-The use of the machine can be learned in 30 minutes… Writes four times as quick as the pen.”
+The use of the machine can be learned in 30 minutes… Writes four times as quick as the pen".
 See “[Page 2 Advertisements Column 4](http://eresources.nlb.gov.sg/newspapers/Digitised/Article/dailyadvertiser18911207-1.2.6.4),” _Daily Advertiser_, 7 December 1891, 2.
 (From NewspaperSG)

 [^2]: “[Shorthand for Girls](http://eresources.nlb.gov.sg/newspapers/Digitised/Article/singfreepresswk19080416-1.2.67),” _Singapore Free Press and Mercantile Advertiser_, 16 April 1908, 10.
 (From NewspaperSG)